NM city, victim of government burn, now faces water shortage - NewsBreak

 “They don’t understand the devastation,” said Lopez, who has been forced to reduce his herd by half.
 “They don’t know how the people live here and how they get by here.”

-Charlie Sandoval is the owner of Charlie’s Bakery Café in downtown Las Vegas.
+Charlie Sandoval is the owner of Charlie’s Bakery Café on Las Vegas’ historic plaza.
 It has served as a gathering spot for the community and travelers for decades, made famous by its homemade chile recipes, fresh tortillas and cinnamon rolls.

 It takes as much as 13 gallons (49 litres) of water to make one big batch of chile.
 Then there’s the water needed for the tortillas and the dough for the pastries.